resmyvijay/Flight-Price-Prediction-Using-Machine-Learning/README.md

 ### MACHINE LEARNING MODELS

 LINEAR REGRESSION

 RMSE: -0.15382690702196586

 RANDOM FOREST REGRESSION

 RMSE: -0.08553874202794202

 ADA BOOST REGRESSOR

 RMSE: -0.28852171860706

 XGB REGRESSOR

 RMSE: -0.0778318696839152

+### Random Forest Regressor displayed a low 'rmse' score compared to other regression models. hence it is used for predicting the test dataset 'price'